slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant*
 > *"The end state of all vehicles is autonomous.
 The end state of all military hardware is drones."  -- Naval Ravikant*
 > *"The people who start the wars don’t fight them, the people who spend the taxes don’t pay them, and the people who forgive the criminals don’t live next to them."  -- Naval Ravikant*
-> *"If majority of academics vote Democrat, it is not random: they  1) don't have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb*
+> *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb*
 > *"Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."  -- Nassim Taleb*
-> *"A country's assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb*
+> *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb*
 > *"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend."  -- Javier Milei*
 > *"The state does not create wealth, the state destroys it.
 The state can give you nothing, beacuse it produces nothing."  -- Javier Milei*
 > *"High-paying low-skill jobs are the real social safety net.
 Immigrants taking these jobs and lowering their wages is terrible for Americans."  -- jlippincott_@x*
 > *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." --  Thomas Sowell*
 > *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell*
 > *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell*
-> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else's money."  -- Thomas Sowell*
+> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."  -- Thomas Sowell*
 > *"Fascism, Nazism, Communism and Socialism are only superficial variations of the same monstrous theme - collectivism."  -- Ayn Rand*
 > *"The Party told you to reject the evidence of your eyes and ears.
 It was their final, most essential command." -- George Orwell*
 > *"What society does to its children, so will its children do to society." -- Marcus Tullius Cicero*